apnadkarni/blt/doc/tree.rst

   are available.

 *treeName* **index** *node*
-  Returns the id of *node*.
+  Returns the ID of *node*.
 If *node* is a tag, it can only specify one node.
-  If *node* does not represent a valid node id or tag, or has modifiers that are invalid, then "-1" is returned.
+  If *node* does not represent a valid node ID or tag, or has modifiers that are invalid, then "-1" is returned.

 *treeName* **insert** *parent* ?\ *switches* ... ?
   Inserts a new node into parent node *parent*.
-The id of the new node is returned. *Switches* may be any of the following.
+The ID of the new node is returned. *Switches* may be any of the following.

   **-after** *child*